This Brunch Quiche is loved by people who don’t typically love quiche. Because of the biscuit mix, it is a yummy delicious comfort food quiche.

 - Salt & Pepper

-In a dutch oven, brown sausage.
-Once cooked, remove from heat.
+- In a dutch oven, brown sausage.
+Once cooked, removed from the heat.

-You can also make this in a casserole dish.
+You can also make this in a 2 quart casserole dish.
 Just brown the sausage in a skillet, and then put all the ingredients in the casserole dish.

 Adapted from Rosemary Brown’s Big Kitchen Instruction Book*.